default-h/rewritten-rewritten/README.md

 ## Highlights

 - Incorporates mobile-first design
-- Follows web accessibility standards (WCAG)
+- Follows web accessibility standards (WCAG + aria)
 - Responsive across different devices
 - Consumes data from a third-party Web API
   - Data is displayed as blogpost previews.
 Each preview contains it's unique title and image.
 Clicking on the preview will open its associated blogpost in a new tab.